baskuit/engine/src/lib/gen1/README.md

 - Pokémon Showdown doesn't implement type effectiveness precedence correctly.
 - Pokémon Showdown checks for type and OHKO immunity before accuracy.
 - Confusion self-hits use the wrong damage formula resulting in off-by-one errors (and also fail to account for an opponent's Reflect).
-Furthermore, the confusion self-hit damage erroneously gets inflicted on the confused user's substitute if the confused user had been attempting to use a self-targeting move.
-Finally, Pokémon Showdown erroneously considers the *uncapped* self-hit damage for the purposes of tracking the battle's last damage.
+Furthermore, Pokémon Showdown erroneously considers the *uncapped* self-hit damage for the purposes of tracking the battle's last damage.

 Beyond these general bugs, several move effects are implemented incorrectly by Pokémon Showdown.
 Some of these moves are [too fundamentally broken to be implemented](#unimplementable) by the pkmn